AndyFooGuoZhen/Leetcode-daily-practice/README.md

 ## 2. Longest substring without repeating characters
 - Define a set and left ptr
 - Traverse the string by each character, if character not in set, calculate length by taking right ptr - left ptr + 1
-- if character in set, remove start removing characters from left prt until character no longer in set
+- if character in set, start removing characters from left ptr until character no longer in set
 - O(n) time

 ## 3. Longest repeating character with replacement